 When you are offered a "rate lock" from the lender, it means that you are guaranteed to get a particular interest rate for a determined period for the application process.
 This means your interest rate will not rise as you are working through the application process.

 While there can be a choice of rate lock periods (from 15 to 60 days), the extended ones are typically more expensive.
 The lending institution may agree to hold an interest rate and points for a longer span of time, like 60 days, but in exchange, the rate (and sometimes points) will be higher than that of a rate lock of a shorter period.

-There are more ways to get a low rate, in addition to going with a shorter rate lock period.
-The larger the down payment, the smaller your interest rate will be, as you will have more equity from the beginning.
-You can pay points to bring down your rate over the loan term, meaning you pay more up front.
-One strategy that makes financial sense for many people is to pay points to reduce the rate over the life of the loan.
-You'll pay more up front, but you will save money, especially if you don't refinance early.
+There are more ways to get a low rate, besides opting for a shorter rate lock period.
+A bigger down payment will result in a lower interest rate, since you're starting out with a good deal of equity.
+You may choose to pay points to reduce your rate for the loan term, meaning you pay more initially.
+One strategy that makes financial sense for many people is to pay points to bring the rate down over the life of the loan.
+You'll pay more up front, but you'll save money, especially if you don't refinance early.